sahilrajput03/sahilrajput03/feed.md

 ## Electro vs GTK?

+Electron is a desktop application framework developed by GitHub and created by Cheng Zhao.
+It allows for the development of desktop applications using front- and back-end infrastructure such as HTML, CSS, and JavaScript.

 - Learn Electron: [Click here](https://github.com/electron/electron)
 - Compare Electron VS GTK and see what are their differences: [Click here](https://www.saashub.com/compare-electron-vs-gtk)
 - Hacker News - 1Password for Linux development preview: [Click here](https://news.ycombinator.com/item?id=24054112)